tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 For a user delegation SAS, the start time and expiry time for the SAS should be within the interval defined for the user delegation key.
 If a client attempts to use a SAS after the user delegation key has expired, the SAS will fail with an authorization error, regardless of whether the SAS itself is still valid.

-Both fields must be expressed as UTC times and must adhere to a valid UTC format that is compatible ISO 8601 format.
-Supported ISO 8601 formats include:

-- `YYYY-MM-DD`
-- `YYYY-MM-DDThh:mmTZD`
-- `YYYY-MM-DDThh:mm:ssTZD`

-For the date portion of these formats, `YYYY` is a four-digit year representation, `MM` is a two-digit month representation, and `DD` is a two-digit day representation.
-For the time portion, `hh` is the hour representation in 24-hour notation, `mm` is the two-digit minute representation, and `ss` is the two-digit second representation.
-A time designator `T` separates the date and time portions of the string, while a time zone designator `TZD` specifies a time zone (UTC).

 For more information about supported UTC formats, see [Formatting DateTime values](formatting-datetime-values.md).

 ### Specify permissions